Financial Guidance from Training to Retirement

-To optimize your situation as you approach retirement, we will help you understand how to maximize your Social Security benefit options and review your overall investments to determine the most efficient strategy for distribution.
-Your distribution strategy will be guided by your goals, whether they be to maximize income during your lifetime or transition a large estate.
+To help optimize your situation as you approach retirement, we will work with you on understanding how to maximize your Social Security benefit options and review your overall investments to determine an efficient strategy for distribution.
+Your distribution strategy will be guided by your goals, whether they are to help maximize income during your lifetime or transition a large estate.
 As you make these decisions, it is also important to understand the differences in how assets are taxed in retirement and at death.
 Understanding your options is a necessary step before updating your estate plan to ensure it reflects your wishes.
 Our goal at Gifford Financial is to help you have the ability to enjoy the retirement you envision.

 Separate from the financial plan and our role as financial planner, we may recommend the purchase of specific investment or insurance products or accounts.
 These product recommendations are not part of the financial plan and you are under no obligation to follow them.